AdguardTeam/AGLint/README.md

 A tool for converting rules from one syntax to another.
 Sadly, this feature will only become available in a future version.

 A small summary of what to expect:
-- Compatibility tables for AdGuard, uBlock Origin and Adblock Plus
+- Compatibility tables for AdGuard, uBlock Origin and AdBlock / Adblock Plus
   - Extended CSS elements
   - Scriptlets
   - Redirects
   - etc.
 - Rule converter (AST &#8594; AST)
   - The rule converter allows you to convert from any syntax to any syntax, as long as the destination syntax supports the rule type.
 If it doesn't support the source rule type, an error will be thrown.
-For example, you cannot convert a CSS injection to Adblock Plus, since ABP simply doesn't support CSS injections.
+For example, you cannot convert a CSS injection to AdBlock / Adblock Plus, since ABP simply doesn't support CSS injections.

 ## Development & Contribution